MartianZoo/solarnet/README.md

 | `TerraformRating` | `ProductionPhase: 1`; `End: VictoryPoint` |
 | `CityTile` | `End: VictoryPoint / Adjacency<This, GreeneryTile<Anyone>>` |

-* Yup, this means you can easily add your own fan cards to it, particularly if they only remix existing game mechanics in new ways.
-This will basically tell you how your fan cards are "supposed to" interact with the official cards (to the extent you want to know that).
+* This means you can "easily" add your own fan cards to it, particularly if they only remix existing game mechanics in new ways.
+(I'd be reluctant to add features needed *only* by fan cards, but you can also "shell out" to custom code when you need to.)

-* It has a crappy command-line UI (a "REPL") you can use to interact with it, or you can write what you want to do with it as a unit test.
+* It has a crappy command-line UI (a "REPL") you can use to interact with it, or you can write what you want to do as a unit test.

-* The engine has some smarts to it.
-It lets you perform your turn effects in any order, but it can tell if there's only one task you could do next, or if there's only one possible choice you could make (i.e., so it can make it for you).
+* The engine has some smarts.
+It lets you perform your turn effects in any order (per the game rules), but it can tell if there's only one task you could do next, and it can tell when you actually need to make a choice about something and when you don't.

-* If you play a game IRL or on the app, you can sort of "log" it in Solarnet and then be able to ask all kinds of questions like "How much money did AdvancedAlloys actually save me that game?"
+* If you play a game IRL or on the app, you can sort of "log" it in Solarnet, and then be able to ask all kinds of questions like "How much money did AdvancedAlloys actually save me that game?"

 * It works!
 See the Issues tab for exceptions.
 At the moment there are almost 400 cards working, including most of each expansion but Turmoil.
+(Turmoil is totally possible, but rather gnarly and I'd like to put it off a while.)

-* It's been a 1-person project for about 3 years, which I would love to change.
+* It's been a 1-person project for about 3 years, and I would really love to change that.

 * What's the point?
 There is no point.
 It's just fun.